r0bledas/MultiTimeX/README.md

-Here's an updated GitHub project description with a mention of the feature gap in the native iOS app:

----

 # MultiTimeX

 MultiTimeX is a simple and intuitive iOS app designed to help you keep track of time until a specified target.
 While the native iOS Clock app provides basic timer functionality, it lacks the ability to set countdowns to specific future times with a clear visual progress indicator.
 MultiTimeX fills this gap by offering a clean and user-friendly interface to manage your countdowns.